afontainec/chinchay-docs/docs/middleware/access.md

   ### Restricted and Unrestricted Roles

   To configure it, we need to pass it a configuration file indicating which roles are unrestricted and which are restricted.
-For example lets create a `access.js` file with the following:
+For example let's create a `access.js` file with the following:

   ```javascript
   const UNRESTRICTED_ROLES = {